manbehindthemadness/MavPi/README.md

         echo SESSION_TYPE-------------------------------------------------------------------: $SES_TYPE
         env  # Dump the environment so we can see whats up in the event of a failure.

 This image is in a working but entirely untested state, MissionControl is the latest version and will run under mono.
-Alternatively QGroundControl is also at the latest version and has been compiled without error (Take note that AirMap was excluded as I just couldn't get it to plat ball).
+Alternatively QGroundControl is also at the latest version and has been compiled without error (Take note that AirMap was excluded as I just couldn't get it to play ball).
 All sources and notes are located in /usr/src.

 <download link here>